Jesseatgao/bdownload/README.md

 `--ca-certificate CA_CERTIFICATE`

-    path to the preferred CA bundle file or directory with certificates of trusted CAs
+    path to the preferred CA bundle file or directory with certificates of trusted CAs.
+    NB the directory must have been processed using the `c_rehash` utility from OpenSSL

+`--certificate CERTIFICATE`

+    path to a single file in PEM format containing the client certificate and optionally a chain of additional
+    certificates.
+If `--private-key` is not provided, then the file must contain the unencrypted private key as well

+`--private-key PRIVATE_KEY`

+    path to a file containing the unencrypted private key to the client certificate

 `-P {mill,bar,none}, --progress {mill,bar,none}`